-After the system is rebooted, restart MySQL using the following command:
+After the system is rebooted, restart MySQL using the following command: (sudo is required in root mode.)

 dfm restart dfm-mysql

 Run the following command to ensure the MySOL container is in a healthy state.
 It may take some time until its state is healthy.